martitorras/Pinball/README.md

 Spider-man and skater guy don't move.

-flags and wooden boxes do nothing.
+Flags and wooden boxes do nothing.

 Score system is a little bit improvised.